farisachugthai/dynamic_ipython/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. _index:

 ============================================
-Welcome to IPython packages's documentation!
+Welcome to IPython packages' documentation!
 ============================================

-This is the collection of notes I've aggregated over time on :mod:`IPython`.
-There are many more docs that have yet to be added, but this package needs a good amount of reworking as is.
+.. include:: ../README.rst

 .. toctree::
    :maxdepth: 2